 Meet the Adult Advice Team

 Who are we?

-We are a team of experts made up of a Student Experience Lead, an Adult Learning Adviser, and an Adult Learning and Higher Technical Education Advice Lead.
+We are a team of experts made up of a Student Experience Lead, a Lead Adult Adviser, and two Adult Advisers and Student Experience Officers.
 We have a wide range of experience to be able to support and guide you throughout your time at Exeter College.